Ned Bigham (Composer)

 Ned Bigham is an eclectic composer whose career encompasses orchestral, chamber, choral and electronica.

-Recent commissions include a choral setting of Shakespeare’s Sonnet VIII for the massed choirs of Chichester, Salisbury and Winchester Cathedrals at the Southern Cathedrals’ Festival.
+Other recent commissions include a choral setting of Shakespeare’s Sonnet VIII for the massed choirs of Chichester, Salisbury and Winchester Cathedrals at the Southern Cathedrals’ Festival.
 Also Heaven Shall Call Her from this Cloud of Darkness for the Brodsky Quartet at the Petworth Festival (Champs Hill and St Mary's).
-His recent orchestral/chamber CD Culebra reached 11 in the UK Specialist Classical Charts and was described by Gramophone magazine as 'meltingly lovely'.
+His previous orchestral/chamber CD Culebra reached 11 in the UK Specialist Classical Charts and was described by Gramophone magazine as 'meltingly lovely'.
 It included The Nairne Ballads, a commission for the Scottish Ensemble, which has received performances across Scotland and England, together with contributions from the RSNO and Polish National Radio Symphony Orchestra.

 In addition to performances of concert music at classical festivals across the UK, his surround sound/multi-screen collaborations with Gerry Fox have been staged at international art shows including the Venice Biennale.
 Favela Descending, at the Shoreditch Concrete and Glass Festival, was described by Channel 4 as 'haunting, beautiful and mind-blowing'.
 Ned’s sonic installation Octarama, for two sopranos, flute, clarinet and MPC2000 through eight loudspeakers in a circle, was installed at the ICA and won the John Halford Composition Prize.